matiasmicheletto/dna-solver/ReadMe.md

 ## Getting started

 This library provides a class to model any objective function with an interface to be optimized using Genetic Algorithms.
 Five class examples are provided to show how to extend this class in order to model common combinatorial optimization problems.
-The Ga class implements a Genetic Algorithm optimizer with many configuration options.
+The Ga class implements a Genetic Algorithm optimizer with many configuration options (see next section).
 Finally, the Experiment class allows to create and run different experiments to test the behaviour of GA optimizers when configuring different hyperparameters.

 ![uml](doc/class_diagram.png)

+## Creating a custom Objective function model

 To create a new Fitness model, extend the [prototype class](optimization/fitness/index.mjs), for example: